-In the furthest far flung corner of northern India, in Ladakh near the Indus Valley, lies the town of Leh.
-This remote place has become a popular tourist destination since Ladakh was opened to foreigners in 1974.
+Feel like avoiding the monsoon completely?
+Head to Ladakh!
+Leh, in the furthest far flung corner of northern India, has become a popular tourist destination since Ladakh was opened to foreigners in 1974.
 Bounded by two of the world's largest mountain ranges and surrounded by alpine desert, its dry barren landscape full of historic Buddhist monasteries makes it an incredible sight to behold.
-Leh is cut off by road from the rest of the world for most of the year, except from around June to October when the snow has melted, although it's accessible by flight from Delhi, Jammu and Srinagar all year.
+Leh is cut off by road from the rest of the world for most of the year, except from June to October when the snow has melted, although it's accessible by flight all year.
 Try to be there for the Hemis Festival.

-Already been to Ladakh or just want to go somewhere off-the-beaten track in India?
+Already been to Ladakh or just want to go somewhere more off-the-beaten track in India?
 Try Spiti!
 This high-altitude world within a world in remote Himachal Pradesh is bordered by Ladakh in the north, Tibet to the east, Kinnaur to the southeast, and the Kullu Valley to the south.
 It's only accessible from May to October, most conveniently from Manali (see photos of the road from Manali to Spiti).
-You'll find that all kinds of activities are possible there from yak safaris to volunteering in villages.
+All kinds of activities are possible there, from yak safaris to volunteering in villages.

 The stunning landscape of The Valley of Flowers, in northern India's mountainous state of Uttarakhand comes alive with the monsoon rain.
 This high-altitude Himalayan valley has around 300 different varieties of flowers, which appear as a bright carpet of color against a mountainous snow capped background.
 The Valley of Flowers is only open from April to October as it's covered in snow the rest of the year.
 It's the perfect destination for those that love hiking and exploring nature, as it requires a 15 kilometer (9 mile) trek up a steep mountain trail to get there.

 Kerala Tourism has transformed Kerala into a sought after monsoon season destination.
 The Kerala Tourism Development Corporation has special discounted summer and monsoon packages listed on its website.
 The rainy season is ideal for getting an Ayurvedic treatment, because the atmosphere helps the body’s pores to open up, making it most receptive.
 In addition, Kerala's Periyar National Park remains open during the rainy season, unlike most other national parks in India.
 Snake boat races are also held in Kerala during the monsoon, along with the state's biggest festival, Onam.
-If you're into culture, don't miss The Blue Yonder's Hop On Hop Off Monsoon Trail along the River Nila.Continue to 5 of 8 below.
+If you're into culture, don't miss The Blue Yonder's Hop-On Hop-Off Monsoon Trail along the River Nila.Continue to 5 of 9 below.